MileHacker Logo

 • Time: Half-day to full-day trip.

-• Explore the charming the center of town and visit local apple orchards (seasonal).
+• Explore the charming the central area of the municipality and visit local apple orchards (seasonal).

 • Take in the cool mountain scenery.
 In winter, visit Bosques de Monterreal for potential skiing or snow activities.